Hassan-Stewart/Operating-Systems-Scheduling-Algorithms/README.md

-###Operating-Systems-Scheduling-Algorithms
+##Operating-Systems-Scheduling-Algorithms

-In this repository you will see different Priority Scheduling algorithms
+In this repository you will see different Priority Scheduling algorithms.